schoondw/paf-theia-matlab-example/README.md

-# Qualisys PAF – Theia-Matlab Example
+# Qualisys PAF Theia Matlab Example

 ## Info

-This example is a modification of the Qualisys PAF - Theia Markerless example.
+This example is a modification of the Qualisys *Open PAF Theia Markerless example*.
 Modifications:
 * Removed Visual3D scripts
 * Added Matlab scripts and resources to convert Theia pose data to QTM-like .mat and .tsv output formats.